jamesbut/EstradaIndex/README.md

 # Usage #

-This is a very simple package, it only consists of 1 class that sits on top of the linear algebra library Jama: http://math.nist.gov/javanumerics/jama/
+This is a very simple package, it only consists of 1 class that sits on top of the linear algebra library 'JAMA': http://math.nist.gov/javanumerics/jama/

 So you just give it the adjacency matrix and it does all the eigendecomposition for you.